 Predatory Offender Notifications

-Since 1991, all felony-level predatory offenders in Minnesota have been required to register their home address with local law enforcement by Minnesota statute 243.166.
+Since 1991, all felony-level predatory offenders in Minnesota must register their home addresses with local law enforcement by Minnesota statute 243.166.
 Additionally, the Minnesota Legislature passed a Community Notification Act in 1996, charging local law enforcement to inform the public about predatory offenders living in their community.
-The legislature found that, "...if members of the public are provided adequate notice and information about a sex offender who has been or is about to be released from custody and who lives or will live in or near their neighborhood, the community can develop constructive plans to prepare themselves and their children for the offender's release."
+The legislature found that "...if members of the public are provided adequate notice and information about a sex offender who has been or is about to be released from custody and who lives or will live in or near their neighborhood, the community can develop constructive plans to prepare themselves and their children for the offender's release."

 Neither the registration nor the notification laws are retroactive, meaning any predatory offender convicted before 1991 is not required to register their home address.
-Any predatory offender released from prison before 1997 is not subject to community notification.
-The offender is given a risk level by the Department of Corrections.
+Any predatory offender released before 1997 is not subject to community notification.
+The Department of Corrections gives the offender a risk level.